LUNCH & ABO MARKETPLACE

 Carbon footprints are calculated after emissions have happened – but what about when you want to plan ahead?
 Carbon budgets can be an effective tool for thinking ahead in a sustainable way.

 This practical workshop will take a look at how carbon footprints and carbon budgets can complement each other.
-Taking in the Greenhouse Gas Protocol’s Scopes framework for thinking about emissions, and the Spheres of Control model for identifying effective ways to reduce them, the workshop will provide a template carbon budget and some suggest principles for applying this to your own work.
+Taking in the Greenhouse Gas Protocol’s Scopes framework for thinking about emissions, and the Spheres of Control model for identifying effective ways to reduce them, the workshop will provide a template carbon budget and suggest some principles for applying this to your own work.
 The workshop will explore how carbon budgets can be used to set and track carbon reduction targets and how they can relate to offsetting and ‘insetting’.
 There will also be an opportunity to ask questions and get guidance.

 SESSIONS END